sarasunsh/flaskr-tdd/README.md

   ```

   In the above `login()` function, the decorator indicates that the route can accept either a GET or POST request.
 Put simply, a request is initiated by the end user when they access the `/login` url.
 The difference between these requests is simple - GET is used for simply accessing a webpage, while POST is used when information is sent to the server.
 Thus, when a user simply accesses the `/login` url, they are using a GET request, but when they attempt to login, a POST request is used.

+  :sunny: *Login checks the username and password against the ones from the configuration and sets the logged_in key in the session.
+If the user logged in successfully, that key is set to True, and the user is redirected back to the show_entries page.
+In addition, a message is flashed that informs the user that he or she was logged in successfully.
+If an error occurred, the template is notified about that, and the user is asked again*

+  *The logout function, on the other hand, removes that key from the session again.
+We use a neat trick here: if you use the pop() method of the dict and pass a second parameter to it (the default), the method will delete the key from the dictionary if present or do nothing when that key is not in there.
+This is helpful because now we don’t have to check if the user was logged in.*

 1. Add the template, "login.html":